php-fusion/docs/phpfusion-development/theme-functions/showcopyright.md

 ---
 description: >-
-  Show the PHP-Fusion copyright with a link to the official PHP-Fusion support site and the AGPL license.
+  Show the PHP-Fusion copyright with a link to the official PHP-Fusion support site, and the AGPL license.
 ---

 # showcopyright\(\)